Survival models and health sequences: Survival prediction

 A simple numerical example illustrates the idea.
 Suppose $T$ is exponentially distributed with mean 10 years, and the revival process for $s > 0$ is a real-valued Gaussian process with mean $E(Z(s)) = \beta s /(1+s)$ and covariance function $\delta_{ss'} + \exp(-|s-s'|)$ for $s ,s'> 0$.
 The observed health-status values at $\bft=(0, 1, 2, 3)$ are $y=(6.0, 4.5, 5.4, 4.0)$.

-For $\beta=0$, the conditional density is such that $T-3$ is exponential with mean 10; for various values of $\beta$ in the range $0 \le\beta\le 8$, the conditional density is shown in Fig.~1.
+For $\beta=0$, the conditional density is such that $T-3$ is exponential with mean~10; the conditional density is shown for various values $0\le\beta\le 2$ in the left panel of Fig.~\ref{conditional_density}, and for $4\le\beta\le 8$ on the right.
 Evidently, the conditional distribution depends on both the observed outcomes and on the model parameters: the median residual lifetime is not monotone in~$\beta$.
-In applications where the mean function is estimated with appreciable uncertainty, the predictive distribution is an appropriately weighted convex combination of the densities illustrated.
+In applications where $\beta$ is estimated with appreciable uncertainty, the predictive distribution is a weighted convex combination of the densities illustrated.

-The conditional survival distribution given $Y[\bft]$ depends not only on the current or most recent value of $Y$, but linearly on the entire vector in a way that is generally more complicated than (\ref{weightedaverage}).
+The conditional survival distribution given $Y[\bft^{(k)}]$ depends not only on the current or most recent value, but on the entire vector.
 In particular, the conditional distribution does not have the structure of a regression model in which the longitudinal variable enters as a time-dependent covariate without temporal interference.
 Thus, on the assumption that the joint model is adequate, issues related to covariate confounding do not arise.